Funding your adult learning journey

 Please complete the Application Form.

 Student loans for Higher Education courses are available for more than just full university degrees – they’re also valid for our HNDs.
 These loans will cover the cost of your tuition fees, and a means-tested maintenance loan is also available to help cover your living costs.
-The loan does not become repayable until you start earning over £27,295 per year.
+The loan does not become repayable until you start earning over the repayment threshold for your plan.

 For full details on the HE student loan, visit the government’s information page here: https://www.gov.uk/student-finance